 The textile industry in China is the largest in the world in both overall production and exports.
-In 2014, textile fibre production in China exceeded 50 million tons, accounting for 54.36 percent of world share (Shenglu, 2016).
-Although some low-wage countries in Southeast Asia are seen to play a bigger role in supplying textile fibre due to the rising production cost in China, it is likely that China will remain the top apparel sourcing destination for most EU and US fashion companies given its vast production capacity, supply chain efficiency and industry integration.
+In 2014, textile fiber production in China exceeded 50 million tons, accounting for 54.36 percent of world share (Shenglu, 2016).
+Although some low-wage countries in Southeast Asia are seen to play a bigger role in supplying textile fiber due to the rising production cost in China, it is likely that China will remain the top apparel sourcing destination for most EU and US fashion companies given its vast production capacity, supply chain efficiency, and industry integration.

 The textile industry has long been criticized for its stubborn wastewater effluent discharged to the environment which causes big concerns over water security and health problem.
 According to the World Bank, 20% of water pollution globally is caused by textile processing.
 The textile industry uses more than 8,000 chemicals to make the 400 billion m2 of fabric sold annually around the world and many of these chemicals are toxic and persist in the environment if the effluent is not treated properly (Chemical and Engineering News, 2015).
 Textile fabrication is also a water-intensive process.
 It requires estimated 7 m3 water to produce a pair of jeans and 3 m3 to produce a T-shirt (Chemical and Engineering News, 2015).
 Let alone the massive water required to grow the thirsty cotton crop.